SummaryRead the full fact sheet

 Mild cradle cap usually gets better without treatment after a few weeks.
 It may help if you:

-- Loosen the crusts by massaging the scalp with mineral oil (such as baby oil) at night, then wash the hair with a baby shampoo the next morning, gently lifting the crusts off with a soft brush (a soft toothbrush can be good for this).
+- Loosen the crusts by massaging the scalp with mineral oil (such as baby oil) at night, then wash the with a baby shampoo the next morning, gently lifting the crusts off with a soft brush (a soft toothbrush can be good for this).
 Try this each day until your baby’s scalp looks clearer.

 - Use a mild antidandruff shampoo if the other treatment is not working – be careful, these shampoos can irritate a baby’s eyes more than shampoos made for babies.